StijnDeVos/collatz_repl/README.md

 # collatz_repl
 A very simple REPL that prints Collatz sequences.
-There is no purpose or value to this except to practise programming in Python.
+There is no value to this except to practise programming in Python.

 TO-DO: